RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 #### FINDINGS OF FACT AND CONCLUSIONS OF LAW

-[The issue in this case is whether Jovanovich, Inc. is entitled to rely upon the provision of its contract which has been discussed so much to the effect that the author is obligated to deliver a manuscript satisfactory to the publisher in form and content.]
+[The issue in this case is whether Jovanovich, Inc. is entitled to rely upon the provision of its contract which provides that the author is obligated to deliver a manuscript satisfactory to the publisher in form and content.]

-As we all know, if it can be concluded that the manuscript here was not satisfactory to the publisher in form and content, and if it can be concluded that there was no breach of obligation by the publisher, then the publisher had the right to terminate the contract and to obtain the
+As we all know,
+if it can be concluded that the manuscript here was not satisfactory to the publisher in form and content, and if it can be concluded that there was no breach of obligation by the publisher, then the publisher had the right to terminate the contract and to obtain the